 Foreign airlines repatriate over $4bn in 15 months

-Nigerians have spent about $4.66bn on foreign air travels in 15 months, according to findings by The PUNCH.
+Nigerians have spent about $4.66bn on air travels in 15 months, according to findings by The PUNCH.

 Data obtained from the Central Bank of Nigeria showed that the amount was sold to foreign airlines between the first quarter of 2022 and the first quarter of 2023.